 With TLS passthrough, HAProxy cannot signal a connection close at the HTTP level.

-The health check timing directly determines how long it takes HAProxy to detect that a Keycloak instance is shutting down and stop routing new connections to it.
+The HAProxy health check settings determine how long it takes for the proxy to detect that a Keycloak instance is shutting down and that connections should no longer be routed to it.

 With the health check settings from the configuration above (inter 5s fall 3), it takes up to 15 seconds (3 failures x 5-second interval) for HAProxy to mark a Keycloak instance as down.